 Erice, a hilltop town laid out on a triangular plan, has also preserved its medieval character, with fine city walls, beautifully paved streets, stone houses with decorated doorways, small squares and open spaces with numerous churches.
 Its almond pastries are exquisite and the town offers superb views on the Mediterranean.

-Day 1 – April 29: Transfer Catania Airport to Hotel in Catania, dinner.
+Day 1 –Transfer Catania Airport to Hotel in Catania, dinner.

 Day 2: Catania highlights.
 Day 3: Drive around Mt Etna to Cefalu, dinner.